OfficeDev/office-js-docs-pr/docs/develop/host-specific-api-model.md

 #### Calling `load` without parameters

-If you call the `load()` method on an object (or collection) without specifying any parameters, all scalar properties of the object (or all scalar properties of all objects in the collection) will be loaded.
-To reduce the amount of data transfer between the Excel host application and the add-in, you should avoid calling the `load()` method without explicitly specifying which properties to load.
+If you call the `load()` method on an object (or collection) without specifying any parameters, all scalar properties of the object or the collection's objects will be loaded.
+To reduce the amount of data transfer between the host application and the add-in, you should avoid calling the `load()` method without explicitly specifying which properties to load.

 > [!IMPORTANT]
 > The amount of data returned by a parameter-less `load` statement can exceed the size limits of the service.
 To reduce the risks to older add-ins, some properties are not returned by `load` without explicitly requesting them.
 The following properties are excluded from such load operations: